 5) Learn a new skill

 This must be my top recommendation for anyone currently in-between jobs.
-There are so many options available to anyone wanting to advance themselves.
+There are so many upskilling options available to anyone wanting to advance themselves.
 These options are largely dependant on your budget.
 They range from recognized formal qualifications to free online courses available to anyone.

 Try to make sure that this new skill is applicable to your new job and then add it to your CV as soon as you complete it.
 This shows employers that you are a proactive person wanting to better themselves wherever possible.

 If you try these five things, you will be well on your way to finding a new job and you won’t just feel like you are passing time waiting for that new job to come along.
 Remember, be proactive and take ownership of your career like never before.
 You might be looking for a job, but don’t let that stop you from living your life!

-Please leave me a comment below letting us know which of these you plan on doing during your job searching.
+You might also want to check out these productive activities that will definitely help boost your career.
+Please leave me a comment below letting us know which of these you plan on doing during your job search.
 I can’t wait to hear from you.